 Our policies play an important role in our ongoing work to embed respect for human rights throughout on business activities.
 They help us set clear expectations for our employees, suppliers, and other business partners, and they also establish a framework for monitoring compliance with our standards.
 Our Global Human Rights & Salient Issues Statement outlines our overall approach to respecting human rights and details our salient human rights issues.
 We have additional policies that apply to specific segments of our value chain and others that cover specific issues such as Land Rights and Palm Oil.
 We regularly review all of our policies for alignment with stakeholder feedback, emerging regulatory developments, and internationally-recognized best practices.

 All PepsiCo employees and joint venture employees over which we have management control are required to comply with our Global Code of Conduct (Code) and Human Rights Workplace Policy.
 Our Code serves as our roadmap for acting ethically and in compliance with all applicable laws, wherever we do business, and it recognizes the importance of maintaining and promoting fundamental human rights in our operations.
-Our Human Rights Workplace Policy is aligned with our Code, and it reflects the principles contained in the International Bill of Human Rights and ILO Declaration on Fundamental Principles and Rights at Work.
-In 2017, we updated our Human Rights Workplace Policy to clarify our approach and provide further guidance on our expectations.
-The revised policy was approved by our Chairman & CEO and published in June 2017.
+Our Human Rights Workplace Policy is embedded within our Code, and it reflects the principles contained in the International Bill of Human Rights and ILO Declaration on Fundamental Principles and Rights at Work.
+Our Human Rights Operating Council revised our Global Human Rights Workplace Policy in 2017 to clarify our approach and provide further guidance on our expectations.
+We engaged with a variety of stakeholder groups (e.g., employees, NGOs, and customers) during the development process, and the revised policy was finalized and approved by our Chairman & CEO.

 All suppliers, vendors, contractors, consultants, agents and other providers of goods and services who do business with or on behalf of PepsiCo (“suppliers”) are required to comply with our Supplier Code of Conduct (SCoC).
 Our SCoC sets out the expectations we have of our suppliers in the areas of business integrity and anticorruption, labor practices, health and safety, and environmental management.
 The SCoC is based on recognized international human rights standards, and compliance with it is a condition of PepsiCo’s supplier contracts.
 Suppliers are also expected to communicate and apply the SCoC and other relevant policies throughout their supply chain.